daniellee6925/portfolio/public/FSA.md

     - Control of **U**tilization
     - Control of **C**osst
     - Control of **R**isk to the insurer

+- **Usual, Customary, Reasonable**
+    - lowest of provider's usual charges
+    - customary to the geographic region
+    - reasonable level for the services

 - **Provider Risk Sharing** (Provider Cost Sharing DIG Discounts)
     - Bouns **P**ool: bonus if util was below target
     - **C**apitation: provider performs all srvices for set amount pmpm